AJ-17/git/README.md

 #                               GIT_COMMANDS

-These Document is to get a brief idea about using git command line interface for  a more practical explanation You can Watch my Video on that [link](https://youtube.com/).
+These Document is to get a brief idea about using git command line interface for  a more Practical explanation You can Watch my Video on that [link](https://youtube.com/).

 ## Content